Midtrans/advanced-faq-site/faq-general.md

 It doesn’t have to be different `button`, UX wise merchant can make it as checkboxes “I want to pay with < payment method >” for customer to check, etc. As long as it can give merchant backend information that your customers want to pay with specific payment method, and merchant backend send the `enabled_payments` accordingly.

-### Why Midtrans HTTP notification looks “empty” when received on merchant backend / notification handler?
+### Why Midtrans HTTP notification looks "empty" when received on merchant backend / notification handler?
 It can be caused by `notification_url` (set by merchant on Dashboard) is ending up in HTTP redirect, when HTTP notification sent by Midtrans notification engine.
 If HTTP redirect happens, it can cause HTTP POST call to be redirected as HTTP GET, which means it will no longer contains HTTP body which contains the transaction data.
 Resulting in merchant notification handler getting empty request body, and might throw error.
 Redirect can be caused by network/reverse proxy/web framework used by merchant.

 **To resolve**: